-By tweaking the Atkins Diet to be more like it was in 1972, I lost over 100 pounds.
+By tweaking the Atkins Diet to be more like it was in 1972, lower in fat and calories, I lost over 100 pounds.

 If you'd like to check out the details of my weight-loss story, you'll find a brief history of my background at our first post, My Weight Loss Journey So Far, and Before and After Pictures that I published on the blog in 2009.

-I am currently working on an updated version of my story, which will go more into detail about what I actually did to ditch the weight and offer examples and menus for those who need the extra help.
-I did a series in 2012 that dealt with some of the things I did to tweak the Atkins Diet, but this latest version will be much more in-depth and helpful.
+I just finished an updated version of my story, a 9-part series, which goes into detail about what I actually did to ditch the weight.
+It offers examples and menus for those who need extra help.
+I did a similar series in 2012 that dealt with some of the things I did to tweak the Atkins Diet, but this latest version will be much more in-depth and helpful.

 How We Can Help You